entmike/hanadev/README.md

     ~/environment/hanadev/runhxe.sh
     ```

-    This command will start up just your HANA Express DB container and expose port `39017` to your Cloud 9 environment, as well as map the container's `/scripts` directory to your Cloud 9's `db-scripts` folder.
+    This command will start up just your HANA Express DB container and expose port `39017` and `39041` to your Cloud 9 environment, as well as map the container's `/scripts` directory to your Cloud 9's `db-scripts` folder.
 We are doing this so that we can demonstrate building an HDI container inside a Docker Container.

     Once you see the following lines indicating that HANA Express has finished starting, proceed to the next step.